clararajadel/autoencoders/README.md

 # Autoencoders
-In this repository autoencoders are trained for landcover change detection through remote sensing.
+Autoencoders are trained for landcover change detection through remote sensing.
 Autoencoders are neural networks based in a basic encode and decode processing.
 Difference detection is based in the disability of autoencoders to decode data never seen before.

 Basic concepts about neural networks and autoencoders in PowerPoint: https://drive.google.com/file/d/1YdSS2BEUU4jjvz_a80ezKLsgaTq2f0vY/view?usp=sharing